 HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Australia >

 First commercial production from Mullaquana ISL project expected end 2011

 On Nov.
-18, 2009, UraniumSA Limited external link announced it anticipated commencing by mid 2010 the expected 12-month regulatory process to approve a Field Leach Trial at the Company's Blackbush Prospect at the wholly owned Mullaquana project, 20-kilometres southwest of Whyalla on Eyre Peninsula.
+18, 2009, UraniumSA Limited announced it anticipated commencing by mid 2010 the expected 12-month regulatory process to approve a Field Leach Trial at the Company's Blackbush Prospect at the wholly owned Mullaquana project, 20-kilometres southwest of Whyalla on Eyre Peninsula.
 Subject to normal progression through the regulatory process, that would allow the trial to commence by mid-2011 and if successful, transition towards the end of 2011 into early 2012 into maiden commercial production from Blackbush.

+HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Australia >